Pirates vs. Marlins Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, nine home runs, 43 walks and 24 RBI (56 total hits).
-He has stolen seven bases.
+- McCutchen has 56 hits with seven doubles, nine home runs, 44 walks and 24 RBI.
+He's also stolen seven bases.

 McCutchen Recent Games